orosmatthew/nnm/README.md

 * Misc.
     * `Quaternion`

 where the trailing number represents the "dimension" of the class.
-Most of these classes, except for the integer variants, are templated for any `Real` value such as `float` or `double`.
-Aliases are created for those cases for example `Vector2f` and `Vector2d` for `float` and `double` respectively.
+These classes are templated with either `Real` or `Int` types that allow for various floating point and integer types.
+Aliases are created for those cases such as `Vector2f` and `Vector2d` for `float` and `double` respectively as well as `Vector3i32`, `Vector2u16`, `Vector3i64`, etc. for integer classes.

 In addition to these classes, NNM provides for a number of standalone math functions such as `lerp`, `clamp`, `approx_equal`, etc.

 Other notable features/qualities of NNM include:

-* No template magic, just the basics for your choice of `Real` value.
+* No template magic, just the basics for your choice of `Real` floating-point value and `Int` integer value.
 * Extremely readable.
 There are almost no macros and light use of templates.
 * Minimal abbreviations.
 It's the 21st century, we can afford readable function names!
 * Optional bounds checking for accessors with an optional `#define NNM_BOUNDS_CHECK` before including.